matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 aligned on the overall philosophy of the project, particularly in more subjective areas.
 The values we follow are:

- * Supporting the whole long-term ecosystem rather than individual stakeholder gain
+ * Supporting the whole long-term ecosystem rather than individual stakeholder gain.
- * Openness rather than proprietary lock-in
+ * Openness rather than proprietary lock-in.
- * Interoperability rather than fragmentation
+ * Interoperability rather than fragmentation.
- * Cross-platform rather than platform-specific
+ * Cross-platform rather than platform-specific.
- * Collaboration rather than competition
+ * Collaboration rather than competition.
- * Accessibility rather than elitism
+ * Accessibility rather than elitism.
- * Transparency rather than stealth
+ * Transparency rather than stealth.
- * Empathy rather than contrariness
+ * Empathy rather than contrariness.
- * Pragmatism rather than perfection
+ * Pragmatism rather than perfection.
- * Proof rather than conjecture
+ * Proof rather than conjecture.

 Patent encumbered IP is strictly prohibited from being added to the standard.